Gopiandcode/pleroma-comments/readme.md

-Having comments can be a great way to spice up a blog or personal site, however most popular solutions for online comments (looking at you Disqus) are propriatary non-free privacy-disrespecting ~~pieces of trash~~ *ahem* software.
+Having comments can be a great way to spice up a blog or personal site, however most popular solutions for online comments (looking at you Disqus) are proprietary non-free privacy-disrespecting ~~pieces of trash~~ *ahem* software.

 ## Dependencies